ghc-proposals/ghc-proposals/README.rst

    This moves the proposal to the **Implemention** stage.

+   At this point, the reviewing and discussing part of the process is technically complete.

    Any later changes must be submitted as a separate amendment proposal.

 .. _pr-implemention: